• Home

 • Since trainees needed their content assessed even after the course, I partnered with Spike Wyatt to create PenStars in 2017.

-• A growing number of people wanted to learn transcription, so I partnered with Nelly Mutua to offer a transcription course from late 2017.
+• A growing number of people wanted to learn transcription, so I partnered with Nelly Mutua to offer a transcription course from late 2017 till her unfortunate passing in 2021.

 Look at that.